 The fourth chapter contains an evaluation of how the system performs in several categories.
 First some general performance statistics and results on the individual methods used are collected.
-Afterwards a longer test is conducted over the course of one week to see how well the databases the system uses work in a potentially changing environment.
+Afterwards a long-term test over the course of a week is done to examine the false positive and false negative rates of IMSI catcher detection.
 The chapter ends with two simulated attack scenarios.

-In the last chapter, a short summary of the results will be given as well as an outlook of how the system can be extended in several ways.
+In the last chapter, a short summary of the results will be given as well as am outlook of how the system can be extended in several ways.